The Wreck (video game): Development

 The Pixel Hunt, a French video game studio based in Paris, based the premise of The Wreck on the anxieties their founder felt after a car accident that involved his daughter.
 They released it for Windows, PlayStation 4 and 5, Xbox One and Series X/S, and Switch on March 14, 2023.
 The iOS and Android versions were released on October 3, 2023, and are free-to-play with in-app purchases.

 Reception

 Rock Paper Shotgun designated The Wreck as one of their favorite games of the year and called it "a wonderfully sensitive examination of grief, family, toxic relationships and personal discovery".
 GamesRadar recommended it to fans of video games with a strong narrative and said it left them with "a lasting impression".
 A month after its release on Steam, it sold about a thousand copies, and it sold another thousand on other platforms.

 It was nominated for excellence in narrative at the 2024 Independent Games Festival.

+It won the Apple Design Award for Social Impact and the App Store Award for Cultural Impact in 2024.